 Social Work and Education

-Today, our graduates work in a wide variety of social work and educational positions from early intervention programs, AIDS education, and school administration to school social work and WMCA program planning.
-Some alumni describe themselves primarily as social workers, others as teachers or administrators, and still others as a combination.
+Program graduates are currently working in a wide variety of positions from early intervention programs to AIDS education, school administration and school social work to YMCA program planning.
+Some describe themselves as primarily social workers, others as primarily teachers/administrators, and still others as both.